akiosTerr/akiosTerr/README.md

 ## About Luiz

-A passionate web developer specializing in front-end development, with a unique blend of expertise in game development and electronics engineering.
+A passionate full stack web developer, with a unique blend of expertise in game development and electronics engineering.

 <!-- <h2 align="center"> Faith</h2>